vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Recurring agreements with variable amount

-Recurring with variable amounts offer merchants a way to charge users a different amount each interval, as long as the amount is lower than the user's specified max amount.
+Recurring with variable amounts offer merchants a way to charge users a different amount each payment, as long as the amount is lower than the user's specified max amount.

 To create a variable amount agreement, use the `VARIABLE` type in `Pricing`.
 With `VARIABLE` pricing, you no longer specify a price, but a `suggestedMaxAmount` for the user.
-This field should be set to what the maximum price could be each interval.
+This field should be set to what the maximum price could be each payment.
 This `suggestedMaxAmount` is presented to the user together with a list of auto generated amount suggestions that is created by Vipps.
 The `suggestedMaxAmount` is however pre-selected for the user.

 The user chooses a max amount themselves when accepting the agreement, but we